 How this will look like and operate will be determined at a future time.
 The public and registrants can expect the register to contain consistent information and a user-friendly search function to verify the registration of the health professional they are looking for.

-A: The BC Ministry of Health initiated and led an extensive review and consultation process in order to develop its plan for regulatory modernization.
-The final authority to make changes to the regulatory framework rests with Cabinet and the Legislative Assembly.
+The BC Ministry of Health initiated and led an extensive review and consultation process in order to develop its plan for regulatory modernization and Bill-36.
+The final authority to approve the Bill rests with Cabinet and the Legislative Assembly.

 – The appointment of Harry Cayton, an internationally recognized expert on professional regulation, to review BC’s Health Professions Act and suggest approaches to modernizing BC’s overall health profession regulatory framework.